 Even more interesting is that tabby cats have a unique pigment found in each hair shaft.
 If you were to look closely, you will see bands of dark and light on each individual hair.
 There are three specific genes in a cat’s DNA that will result in a tabby coat pattern: Agouti Signaling Protein (ASIP), Mc1R, and Taqpep.

 Tabbies are not a breed

 A tabby cat can come in many forms.
-From purebreds to mixed breed domesticated felines, there are a great number of cat breeds which can result in tabby cat markings.
+From purebreds to mixed-breed domesticated felines, there are a great number of cat breeds that can result in tabby cat markings.
 The Maine Coon, Manx, British Shorthair, American Bobtail, and the Oriental Shorthair are just a few of the many cat breeds which can produce a tabby.

-Tabby coat pattern fact: there are four distinct patterns in which a tabby can have.
-These are defined as classic tabby, mackerel pattern, stripe pattern and ticked pattern.
+Tabby coat pattern fact: there are four distinct patterns that a tabby can have.
+These are defined as classic tabby, mackerel pattern, stripe pattern, and ticked pattern.

 There are ancient stories surrounding that signature “M” on their forehead…

 I think it goes without saying that there are some pretty outlandish speculations surrounding the theory as to why these tabby cats have the “M” marking on their foreheads.
 A true tabby always has one, even if it is muted (diluted).
 Tabbies with bold markings typically have an “M” marking which is very pronounced and highly noticeable.